-squared spin configurations into two leading principal components, as shown in Fig. 9 (c), we are able to distinguish the low temperature phase with the high temperature phase.
-Actually, the first leading principal component is just the local 'charge' order parameter, where we take $s_i = +1$ and $s_i = -1$ as 'charge' one and $s_i = 0$ as 'charge' zero.
+However, if we feed the squared spin configurations $\{S_i^2\}$ into PCA, we can get dominant principal components (blue symbols).
+If we further project squared spin configurations into two leading principal components, as shown in Fig. 9(c), we are able to distinguish the low-temperature phase with the high-temperature phase.
+Actually, the first leading principal component is just the local "charge" order parameter, where we take $s_i = +1$ and -1 as "charge" 1 and $s_i = 0$ as "charge" 0.
 The charge density changes from 2/3 at high temperatures to below 0.5 at low temperatures.
-PCA analysis shows that this as a greater discriminant of different temperatures than the true emergent charge order in the checkerboard pattern.
+PCA shows that this is a greater discriminant of different temperatures than the true emergent charge order in the checkerboard pattern.
 The checkerboard order forms only the second principal component.
 Although it has a larger relative change with temperature, in magnitude it is smaller than the extensive change in the total number of charges present.

-The scatter points in Fig. 9 (c) are different from the case of first order phase transition in Fig. 6 (b) or the second order phase transition in Fig. 5 (b).
-The most evident difference is the absence of symmetry breaking, which in Fig. 6 (b) and Fig. 5 (b) shows up by the bifurcation of scatter points for the low temperature data at left and right ends.
-This is clear signature for a gradual crossover to a low temperature behavior and an absence of a phase transition.
+The scatter points in Fig. 9(c) are different from the case of the first-order phase transition in Fig. 6(b) or the second-order phase transition in Fig. 5(b).
+The most evident difference is the absence of symmetry breaking, which in Figs. 6(b) and 5(b) shows up by the bifurcation of scatter points for the low-temperature data at left and right ends.
+This is a clear signature of a gradual crossover to low-temperature behavior and an absence of a phase transition.

-Turning on the bilinear exchange interaction, by feeding either the raw spin configurations $\{\mathbf{S}i\}$ or the squared spin configurations $\{\mathbf{S}i^2\}$ into PCA, we observe dominant principal components, as shown in Fig. 9 (d).
-There is only one dominant relative variance returned from $\{\mathbf{S}i^2\}$ but two equally weighted dominant relative variances returned from $\{\mathbf{S}i\}$.
-In Fig. 9 (e), projecting raw spin configurations onto the plane of two leading principal components p{i1} and p{i2} , we see four distinct branches extending from the center, and interestingly, all of them correspond to temperatures lower than T_c .
-In this model, there exist four distinct ground-states, which are shown in Fig. 10, and each distinct ground-state is associated with a branch in Fig. 9 (e).
-Thus we see that the number of dominant relative variances N_v are related to the number of ground-states N_g by $N_g = 2^{N_v}$.
+Turning on the bilinear exchange interaction, by feeding either the raw spin configurations $\{S_i^2\}$ or the squared spin configurations $\{S_i^2\}$ into PCA, we observe dominant principal components, as shown in Fig. 9(d).
+There is only one dominant relative variance returned from $\{S_i^2\}$ but two equally weighted dominant relative variances returned from $\{S_i^2\}$.
+In Fig. 9(e), projecting raw spin configurations onto the plane of two leading principal components p{i1} and p{i2} , we see four distinct branches extending from the center, and interestingly, all of them correspond to temperatures lower than T_c .
+In this model, there exist four distinct ground states, which are shown in Fig. 10, and each distinct ground state is associated with a branch in Fig. 9(e).
+Thus we see that the number of dominant relative variances N_v is related to the number of ground states N_g by $N_g = 2^{N_v}$.